 - Educational Psychology – Dr Anita Soni – for pupils with Social and emotional needs.

-- Communication and Autism Team –Michelle Williams– to support pupils with communication and interaction difficulties and those with a diagnosis of Autism.
+- Communication and Autism Team –Francesca Thompson– to support pupils with communication and interaction difficulties and those with a diagnosis of Autism.

-- Pupil and School Support- Victoria Cox– for SEND pupils with difficulties around language and literacy
+- Pupil and School Support- Vicky Cox– for SEND pupils with difficulties around language and literacy

 Parents of children with SEND may find the following additional services helpful: